realcoloride/node_characterai/README.md

 ## Using an Access Token

-Some parts of the API (like managing a conversation) require you to be logged in using an `accessToken`.
+Some parts of the API (like managing a conversation) require you to be logged in using an `accessToken` and an `idToken`.

 To get it, you can open your browser, go to the [Character.AI website](https://character.ai) in `localStorage`.

+> [!IMPORTANT]
+> If you are using old versions of the package and are getting a `Authentication token is invalid`, you now need an `idToken` to authenticate (as of update `1.2.4` and higher).
+See below.
+>
+> **If you are using something that is using the package and has not updated to the latest version in a while, make sure to update the package by doing `npm i` or manually copying the files or open a respective issue to their package (if they have one).**

 ---
-### ⚠️ WARNING: DO NOT share your access token to anyone you do not trust or if you do not know what you're doing.
+### ⚠️ WARNING: DO NOT share your access token and id token to anyone you do not trust or if you do not know what you're doing.
-#### _Anyone with your access token could have access to your account without your consent.
+#### _Anyone with your access token and id token could have access to your account without your consent.
 Do this at your own risk._
 ---

 ### On PC: